Ren'Py vs Pixi’VN

 .
 Since Ren'Py also handles the distribution of the project on various devices, it is necessary to keep the system up to date with updates for supported operating systems.

 Pixi’VN was born in 2024.
 It is a very young project.
 Pixi’VN is only a library that uses PixiJS for the canvas.
-As well as providing functionality for visual novels, it doesn't care about anything else.
+As well as providing functionality for visual novels, it doesn't handle anything else.

 Conclusion

-Finally my personal conclusion is that, if you know object oriented programming and want to create a visual novel with many features, minigames, a very complex UI etc... you should use Pixi’VN.
-If you are not a programmer, want to create your visual novel quickly and are willing to learn knowledge over time that you can reuse later from this project, forget Ren'Py, use Pixi'VN.
-If you want a unified framework that takes care of everything without you having to decide which libraries to use, then Pixi'VN is not for you, Ren'Py is a valid option.
-If you want a no-code framework, currently, neither Ren'Py nor Pixi'VN are for you.
+In conclusion, if you know object-oriented programming and want to create a visual novel with many features, minigames, a very complex UI, etc., you should use Pixi’VN.
+If you are not a programmer, want to create your visual novel quickly, and are willing to learn knowledge over time that you can reuse later, consider Pixi’VN.
+If you want a unified framework that takes care of everything without you having to decide which libraries to use, then Pixi’VN is not for you—Ren'Py is a valid option.
+If you want a no-code framework, currently, neither Ren'Py nor Pixi’VN are for you.